FrankKesel/xilinx_tools/kria/development_tips/kria_cross_compilation.md

 ---
 ## VS Code Cross Compile with CMake
 * Setup a VS Code project with CMake as usual (see e.g. [kernel based design tutorial](../kernel_based_design/kernel_based_design.md#sw-development-in-c-on-the-kria-target)).
 Bear in mind that in this case the project is not remote on the Kria target but local on your development computer, so we do not have to connect to the Kria target.
+Copy all necessary files and folders to a directory on your local computer.
 * In the `CMAkeLists.txt` file add the Sysroot path with: `set(CMAKE_SYSROOT <sysroot_path>)`
   * The `<sysroot_path>` is the directory path where you installed the _sysroot_ directory (see section [Download and Install Sysroot](kria_cross_compilation.md#download-and-install-sysroot))
 * Below you can see an excerpt from a `CMakeLists.txt` file showing the definition of the _sysroot_ path (replace the `path to sysroot` with the path on your computer).
 You also have to set the path to the cross-compiled library.